 General Security Compliance

-The Covered Entity is committed to conducting business in compliance with all applicable laws, regulations and the Covered Entity policies. the Covered Entity has adopted this policy to set forth its compliance with those standards established by the Department of Health and Human Services under the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) regarding the security of Electronic PHI (“EPHI”)(the “Security Regulations”).
+The Covered Entity is committed to conducting business in compliance with all applicable laws, regulations and the Covered Entity policies. the Covered Entity has adopted this policy to set forth its compliance with those standards established by the Department of Health and Human Services under the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) regarding the security of Electronic PHI (“ePHI”)(the “Security Regulations”).

 This Policy covers the Covered Entity’s approach to compliance with the Security Regulations.
 As a covered entity under the Security Regulations, the Covered Entity must:

-(1) Ensure the confidentiality, integrity and availability of all EPHI the Covered Entity creates, receives, maintains or transmits;
+(1) Ensure the confidentiality, integrity and availability of all ePHI the Covered Entity creates, receives, maintains or transmits;

 (2) Protect against any reasonably anticipated threats or hazards to the security or integrity of such information;